cdt-data-science/cluster-scripts/slurm_templates/examples/simple/README.md

 ## Exercise
 We're going to:
 1. make a file `experiment.txt` which contains all the commands to run our gridsearch.
-Each line is the command for one setting of the gridsearch.
+Each line is the command to run one setting of the gridsearch.
 1. make a file `slurm_arrayjob.sh` which will be passed to the `sbatch` command, and be run on the selected node